 Medesk helps automate scheduling and record-keeping, allowing you to recreate an individual approach to each patient, providing them with maximum attention.

-Following these principles will help you use SMS marketing in healthcare effectively and ethically, fostering positive relationships with patients.
+Following these principles will help you craft an effective SMS marketing strategy and use it in healthcare efficiently and ethically, fostering positive relationships with patients.

 US Compliance: TCPA and 10 DLC Rules for Healthcare SMS